-- 15. Perform the Check Sum calculation Verify the total mass after sieving agrees with the dry mass before sieving to within 0.3 percent.
+- 16. Perform the Check Sum calculation Verify the total mass after sieving compared to the dry mass before sieving is not more than 0.3 percent.
 The dry mass before sieving is the dry mass after wash or the original dry mass (M) if performing the sieve analysis without washing.
-Do not use test results for acceptance if the Check Sum result is greater than - 0.3 percent. - 16.
-Calculate the total percentages passing, and the individual or cumulative percentages retained to the nearest 0.1 percent by dividing the individual sieve masses or cumulative sieve masses by the original dry mass (M) of the sample. - 17.
-Report total percent passing to 1 percent except report the 75 $\mu$ m (No. 200) sieve to 0.1 percent.
+Do not use test results for acceptance if the Check Sum result is more than 0.3 percent. - 17.
+Calculate the total percentages passing, and the individual or cumulative percentages retained to the nearest 0.1 percent by dividing the individual sieve masses or cumulative sieve masses by the original dry mass (M) of the sample.

+18. Report total percent passing to 1 percent except report the 75 μ m (No. 200) sieve to 0.1 percent.